stephenJohnGiardina/Toy-Problems/README.md

 # Toy-Problems
-A repo of practice toy problem
+A repo of practice toy problems.